Akshat2430/Predicting_News_Popularity/README.md

-# Predicting the likelihood of popularity for news article
+# Predicting the likelihood of popularity for news articles

 In this project, I will be crawling news websites to find articles and anticipate the likelihood of their virality.
 There hasn't been a significant amount of success in this field, with the best model not even hitting 70% accuracy.
 This project, done for the BiPolar Factory Internship, doesn't challenge that accuracy.
 However, there is another approach presented towards the end which I will consider in future projects that has the potential to beat this current accuracy.